 Erin worked in special education schools, early intervention settings, and in acute care pediatric settings (including the Neonatal Intensive Care Unit).
 She was a clinical faculty member at both Loyola University Maryland and Towson University.
 While working as a university clinical faculty member, she supervised a diverse caseload that included non-verbal toddlers with autism and middle school students with language and literacy challenges.
 She was recruited to write articles for the ASHA Leader and the ASHA Leader Blog.
 She has also published articles in scholarly journals.
 Erin taught 400-600 level coursework related to speech and language typical and atypical/delayed development.

-In 2018, Erin was named one of Maryland's Top 100 Women by The Daily Record and featured in Baltimore's Child as a Mom on the Move.
+In 2018, Erin was named one of Maryland's Top 100 Women by The Daily Record and was featured in Baltimore's Child as a Mom on the Move.
+In 2019, she was named one of the Top 10 Leaders in Diversity by the Baltimore Business Journal.

 In About section